newjersey/navigator.business.nj.gov/content/src/fundings/opportunity-partnership-find.md

 :::callout{ showHeader="true" headerText="Benefits" showIcon="false" calloutType="conditional" }

-Company-tailored training to ensure an appropriate pipeline of employees
+You can receive company-tailored training to ensure an appropriate pipeline of employees.

 :::